Copyleaks vs Crossplag: AI detector comparison

 2. Copyleaks pricing

-3. Crossplag AI detector
+3. Crossplag AI detector (now hosted on the Crossplag app)

-4. Crossplag pricing
+4. Crossplag listing on G2 with pricing detail

 5. Liang et al. (Stanford, 2023): GPT detectors are biased against non-native English writers